-Manufacturing PMI in Russia averaged 49.90 points from 2011 until 2021, reaching an all time high of 54.70 points in January of 2017 and a record low of 31.30 points in April of 2020.
+Manufacturing PMI in Russia averaged 49.93 points from 2011 until 2022, reaching an all time high of 54.70 points in January of 2017 and a record low of 31.30 points in April of 2020.
 This page provides the latest reported value for - Russia Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Russia Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.
+Russia Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Manufacturing PMI in Russia is expected to be 50.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Russia Manufacturing PMI is projected to trend around 50.10 points in 2023 and 50.00 points in 2024, according to our econometric models.